azcn2503/yup/README.md

 ### How it works

-`yup` reads your `package.json` to pick out the version string, and instead of doing a `yarn upgrade -P package-name` swaps this out for something like: `yarn add --dev package-name@3.2.1` which I have discovered is far more reliable.
+`yup` reads your `package.json` to pick out the version string, and instead of doing a `yarn upgrade -P package-name` swaps this out for something like: `yarn remove package-name && yarn add --dev package-name@3.2.1` which I have discovered is far more reliable.

+`yup` will make a backup of your `package.json` and `yarn.lock` files before making changes, and roll them back if anything fails or if the command is cancelled.

 #### Example